 Leukotriene receptor antagonists

-Leukotriene receptor antagonists are a type of medication that can often reduce redness and swelling of the skin.
+Leukotriene receptor antagonists are a type of medication that can help to reduce redness and swelling of the skin.

-They can be a useful long-term alternative to using corticosteroid tablets as they do not carry the same high risk of causing wide-ranging side effects.
+They can be a useful long-term alternative to using corticosteroid tablets, because they don't carry the same risk of causing wide-ranging side effects.

-A powerful medication called cyclosporin has proved effective in treating urticaria in around two-thirds of cases.
+In around two-thirds of cases, a powerful medication called ciclosporin has proved effective in treating urticaria.

-Cyclosporin works in the same way as corticosteroids do.
-It suppresses the harmful effects of the immune system and is available in capsule form or as a liquid that you drink.
+Ciclosporin works in a similar way to corticosteroids.
+It suppresses the harmful effects of the immune system and is available in capsule form or as a liquid.

-Side effects such as high blood pressure and high cholesterol are also a cause for concern as these can increase your risk of heart disease and stroke.
+Side effects, such as high blood pressure and high cholesterol, are a particular cause for concern, because they can increase your risk of heart disease and stroke.

 Even if you still respond to treatment, it may be recommended that the medication is withdrawn after a few months.

-There is controversy over the role of diet in people with long-term hives.
-There are two groups of chemicals in foods that may trigger urticaria in some people: vasoactive amines and salicylates.
+There's some uncertainty over the role of diet in people with long-term urticaria.
+There are two groups of chemicals in foods that may trigger urticaria in some people – vasoactive amines and salicylates.

-If you know what triggers your urticaria or makes it worse, avoiding the trigger may keep your condition under control.
+If you know what triggers your urticaria or makes it worse, avoiding the trigger may keep your symptoms under control.

 Triggers such as alcohol and caffeine can be easily avoided.
-And if you think a particular medication may be triggering your symptoms, contact the doctor who prescribed it as alternatives may be available.
+If you think that a certain medication may be triggering your symptoms, contact the doctor who prescribed it, because alternatives may be available.

-Avoiding stress can be harder, particularly if your symptoms negatively affect your quality of life.
+Avoiding stress can be more difficult, particularly if your symptoms negatively affect your quality of life.

-If you have chronic urticaria, you may find that relaxation techniques, such as meditation or hypnosis, reduce your stress levels and the severity of your symptoms.
+If you have severe urticaria or urticaria that keeps coming back, you may find that relaxation techniques, such as meditation or hypnosis, reduce your stress levels and the severity of your symptoms.